ComputeNepal/learn-c-programming/readme.md

 The program then opens the file again, this time in read mode, and reads the data from the file using a while loop and the fscanf function.
 The data is then displayed on the console using printf function.

 Finally, the program closes the file using the fclose function and returns 0 to exit.

+### 2. WAP to rename and delete a file using rename and remove command.

+This is a C program that demonstrates how to rename and delete a file using the rename() and remove() functions.

+The rename() function is used to change the name of a file from its original name to a new name.
+In this program, the function is used to rename the file "data.txt" to "new.txt".
+The syntax of the function is int rename(const char *oldname, const char *newname);, where oldname is the original name of the file, and newname is the new name of the file.
+The function returns 0 on success and a non-zero value on failure.

+The remove() function is used to delete a file from the file system.
+In this program, the function is used to delete the file "new.txt".
+The syntax of the function is int remove(const char \*filename);, where filename is the name of the file to be deleted.
+The function returns 0 on success and a non-zero value on failure.

+When the program is executed, it renames the file "data.txt" to "new.txt" and prints the message "Renamed data.txt to new.txt".
+Then, it deletes the file "new.txt" and prints the message "Removed data.txt".

+### 3. WAP to open a new file and read roll-no, name, address and phone number of students until the user says "no", after reading the data, write it to the file then display the content of the file.

+This program allows the user to input information about students such as their name, roll number, address, and phone number.
+The information is read from the user until the user inputs "no".
+Then, the information is written to a file named "data.txt".
+After the information is written to the file, the content of the file is displayed.

+The program starts by including the standard input/output library (stdio.h).
+The main function is defined, and four variables are declared - name, address, roll, and phone.

+Then, a file pointer variable fp is created and is opened in "append" mode with the file name "data.txt".
+The user is prompted to enter the details of the student, and their input is read using scanf.
+Then, this data is written to the file using fprintf.
+The program checks whether the user wants to continue adding students by asking the user for input and storing the input in the variable "ch".
+This continues in a loop until the user inputs "no".

+After the loop finishes, the file is closed using fclose.
+Then, the file is opened again, this time in "read" mode.
+The content of the file is read using fscanf in a loop until the end of the file is reached (indicated by EOF).
+The content is then printed to the console using printf.

+Finally, the program ends by returning 0.